izzy-dany/Task_Management_Application/README.md

 ## Classes 🧬

-- `User`: Represents a user with a name and a list of tasks assigned to them.
+- `User`: Represents a user with a name and a list of tasks assigned to them.<br>

 - `Task`
-Represents a generic task with properties like title, description, completion status, and assignee.
+Represents a generic task with properties like title, description, completion status, and assignee.<br>

 - `Checklist`
-Subclass of Task that specializes the task type by adding an additional property, rank, and overriding the get_details method.
+Subclass of Task that specializes the task type by adding an additional property, rank, and overriding the get_details method.<br>

 - `To-do`
-Subclass of Task that specializes the task type by adding an additional property, priority, and overriding the get_details method.
+Subclass of Task that specializes the task type by adding an additional property, priority, and overriding the get_details method.<br>

 - `User`
 Represents a user with a name and a list of tasks assigned to them.
-It has methods to assign tasks and display assigned tasks.
+It has methods to assign tasks and display assigned tasks.<br>

 - `Project`
 Represents a project with a title, description, and a list of tasks.
 It encapsulates the tasks within the project object, providing methods to interact with the tasks.
-The tasks are not directly accessible from outside the class, promoting data integrity and encapsulation.
+The tasks are not directly accessible from outside the class, promoting data integrity and encapsulation.<br>

 - `TaskManager`
 The TaskManager class handles user registration, task addition, and task viewing functionalities.
 It maintains lists of users and projects and provides methods to interact with them.